JannisX11/blockbench-plugins/plugins/pbr_preview/about.md

 or to select and apply existing presets.
 A material preview is generated upon saving a preset.
 Select a preset to populate its values in the Material Brush input controls.

+### `.bbmat` Files
+- Import Blockbench PBR materials by dropping a `.bbmat` file into a Blockbench project.
+  - The import option is also available in the _File_ menu.
+- Export existing materials from texture content menu to save its assigned channels together in one file.